Firmware Upgrade¶

 bmputil-cli probe info

-The tool should be able to find and list the Black Magic Probe connected to the system.
-Which will look something like this:
+The tool should be able to find and list the Black Magic Probe connected to the system, which should look something like this:

 Found: Black Magic Probe 2.0.0